Lockdown: Four-year-old re-united with parents after a month

-Wayanad (Ker) Apr 26 (PTI): A four-year-old Keralite boy, who was forced to be away from his parents for over a month due to the lockdown, was re-united, thanks to the intervention of firefighters.
-After the boy's father, an electrician,was asked to go on home quarantine in mid March,theparents--Sajith and Vishnupriya from Kambalakad at nearby Kalpetta --shifted their son to a relative's house at Shoranur in Palakkad district.
+(Eds: rpting after correcting typo in 4th para) Wayanad (Ker) Apr 26 (PTI): A four-year-old Keralite boy, who was forced to be away from his parents for over a month due to the lockdown, was re-united, thanks to the intervention of firefighters.
+After the boy's father, an electrician, was asked to go on home quarantine in mid March, the parents--Sajith and Vishnupriya from Kambalakad at nearby Kalpetta --shifted their son to a relative's house at Shoranur in Palakkad district.

-The couple approached the Kalpetta MLA C K Saseendranfor help and the legislator got in touch with Wayanad collector Dr Adeela Abdulla, who intervened to reunite the child with his parents.
-Two fire and rescue officialsfrom Palakkad Anup and Santosh picked up the boy and his uncle in their vehicle from Shoranur on Fridaymorning,broghthim to Kozhikodeand handed him over to their counterparts in Kalpetta.
+The couple approached the Kalpetta MLA C K Saseendran for help and the legislator got in touch with Wayanad Collector Dr Adeela Abdulla, who intervened to reunite the child with his parents.
+Two fire and rescue officials from Palakkad, Anup and Santosh, picked up the boy and his uncle in their vehicle from Shoranur on Friday morning,brought him to Kozhikode and handed him over to their counterparts in Kalpetta.

 ALSO READ